d4tum/seaweed/README.md

 # SynthEtic Australian WEathEr Data Generator - seaweed
-Seaweed R package is a synthetic Australian weather data generator that approximates monthly weather conditions at ten of Australia's most well known locations.
+Seaweed is an R package that generates synthetic Australian weather data.
+Seaweed approximates monthly weather conditions at ten of Australia's most well known locations.
 Weather conditions, as labels, are estimated through probabilistic Markov Chains learnt from historical patterns.
-Temperature, pressure and humidity are estimated by random sampling monthly probability density functions derived from the historical measurements at each location.
+Temperature, pressure and humidity are estimated through a random sampling of  monthly probability density functions derived from the historical measurements at each location.

 ## Installation
 Seaweed was developed using R version 3.3.1 (2016-06-21) -- "Bug in Your Hair" on an x86_64 Mac running OS X El Capitan Version 10.11.6.
 The seaweed algorithm was built with the following packages: